fullmetalbrackets/blog/src/content/blog/expose-plex-with-cloudflare.md

 ---
-title: "How to securely expose Plex from behind CGNAT for library sharing with Cloudflare Tunnel"
+title: "How to expose Plex to share your library with others from behind CGNAT with Cloudflare Tunnel"
 description: "Exposing Plex to share your library with other users normally involves port forwarding from the router, which is very insecure and not recommended.
 If your home network is behind CGNAT - very common with most ISPs nowadays -- you can't even port forward if you wanted to.
 Here's how I did it in a fairly secure way that limits access by using Cloudflare."
 pubDate: 2024-07-15
-updatedDate: 2025-03-26
+updatedDate: 2025-08-15
 tags:
   - cloudflare
 ---